 Supported by a canceled check, credit card receipt or written communication from the charity if they’re under $250, or

 Substantiated by the charity if they’re $250 or more.

+Deductions for cash gifts to public charities can’t exceed 60% of your adjusted gross income (AGI).
+The AGI limit is 30% for cash donations to non-operating private foundations.
+Contributions in excess of the applicable AGI limit can be carried forward for up to five years.
 Non-cash donations must be substantiated with: 1.
 Name of charity, 2.
 Date and location of donation, 3.
 Reasonable detailed description of the property (i.e. 3 jeans, 4 blouses, 2 coats, etc.), 4.
 Fair market value and method of valuing.
 Specific requirements exist for non-cash donations exceeding $250.
 The above information must be in a written statement from the charity or reliable written record.
-If the charity does not give an approximate fair market value then take a picture of what was donated and consult the web for charity publications regarding values of certain items.
+If the charity does not give an approximate fair market value, then take a picture of what was donated and consult the web for charity publications regarding values of certain items.
 If the non-cash donation is greater than $500, then in addition to the above, your records must include how the property was acquired, the date acquired, and the adjusted basis.
 Non-cash gifts greater than $500 must also complete Form 8283 and attach it to your return.
 If the non-cash donation is greater than $5,000, then in addition to the above you must also have a written appraisal.

 How far do you travel for National Guard before it can be treated as a deduction?
 What is mileage reimbursement rate?